Overview

 gibil destroy my-appWhat you get

-Every Gibil server is a fresh Ubuntu VM with its own IP, SSH access, and full root.
+Every Gibil box is a fresh server with its own kernel, its own IP, full root, SSH, and Docker.
 Not a container.
 Not a sandbox.
+Today's image is Ubuntu Linux, running on Hetzner or Vultr depending on which provider you pick.

 |---|---|---|